 - Always request a signed Form W-9, Request for Taxpayer Identification Number and Certification, from every payee in advance of making any payment or changing their mailing address.
-Then double check the address and Employer Identification Number (EIN) or Social Security Number provided.
+Then, double check the address and Employer Identification Number (EIN) or Social Security Number provided.
 The IRS has a website for this purpose.
-Also call the organization to confirm the change.
-Keep in mind, that a W-9 does not prove an entity is not trying to defraud you, as it is very easy to obtain an EIN, but it is another safeguard. - Consider setting a limit on the dollar value of allowed EFTs or add an additional level of approval for any individual transfer in excess of a certain dollar amount. - Implement Positive Pay for both checks and ACH transactions, as well as placing an ACH Debit Block on your accounts, which declines all attempted ACH transactions from outside organizations. - Consider using a Universal Payment Identification Code (UPIC).
+Also, call the organization to confirm the change.
+Keep in mind that a W-9 does not prove an entity is not trying to defraud you, as it is very easy to obtain an EIN, but it is another safeguard. - Consider setting a limit on the dollar value of allowed EFTs or add an additional level of approval for any individual transfer in excess of a certain dollar amount. - Implement Positive Pay for both checks and ACH transactions, as well as placing an ACH Debit Block on your accounts, which declines all attempted ACH transactions from outside organizations. - Consider using a Universal Payment Identification Code (UPIC).
 Many banks offer this.
-It is a unique account identifier that looks and acts just like a real account number for ACH payment transactions.
+It is a unique account identifier that looks and acts just like a real account number for ACH payment transactions. - If you utilize purchase orders, verify they are in place and vendor information is accurate for every transaction which requires one.

-- If you utilize purchase orders, verify they are in place and vendor information is accurate for every transaction which requires one. - Consider transaction monitoring services or implement your own analysis and reconciliation tools that might flag items, such as vendor payment variances >25% above normal, transactions over a certain dollar amount, first time vendor transactions, larger dollar transactions than usual, and of course, all international EFT transactions, as these should be very rare.
+- Consider transaction monitoring services or implement your own analysis and reconciliation tools that might flag items, such as vendor payment variances >25% above normal, transactions over a certain dollar amount, first time vendor transactions, larger dollar transactions than usual, and of course, all international EFT transactions. - Warn staff to be cautious of any emails or phone calls that try to persuade someone via intimidation, a sense of urgency, secrecy, or leveraging authority.